CumulusNetworks/docs/content/cumulus-netq-40/Validate-Operations/Validation-Checks.md

 ## OSPF Validation Tests

-The EVPN validation tests look for indications of the service health and configuration consistency.
+The OSPF validation tests look for indications of the service health and configuration consistency.
 This is accomplished with the following tests:

 | Test Number | Test Name | Description |
 | :---------: | --------- | ----------- |